Aplysia gigantea: Description

 A. gigantea are known to be able to grow up to 60 cm long, making it one of the largest species of sea hare in Australia.
 They are usually a dark brown or black color.
 Additionally, they are distinguished by large paradopia on their backs, which function as limbs allowing the sea hare to swim for short periods of time.
 The species also has scent and taste receptors known as rhinophores, located on the upper side of its head.
 These organs resemble a hare's ears and are responsible for its more colloquial name of sea hare.
 The sea hare's eyes are also located beneath the rhinosphores, and are able to sense light and shadow.
 Its gills, as well as an internal, calcified shell are located near the organism's heart.
 The shell itself is particularly fragile, and the paradopia serve a secondary function in both enclosing and protecting it.
 The adults of this species are also herbivorous in nature, with a diet that primarily consists of algae.

 Defense

-A. gigantea is able to produce ink and secretions from two main secretory glands that render it hidden or toxic to predators.
+A. gigantea is able to produce ink and secretions from two main secretory glands that help the slug hide from or deter predators.
 When ingested by domestic dogs, several symptoms have been recorded, including respiratory issues, ptyalism, emesis, ataxia, and hyperaesthesia.
 It is suggested the diet of A. gigantea, consisting of organisms such as red algae, provides the molecules needed to create toxins.